United Methodist Church in Norway: Growth in the late 19th century

 Mission Secretary John Price Durbin visited Norway in 1866 and found the lack of supervision to be the Achilles heel.
 Petersen was appointed district superintendent in 1869, replaced two years later by Martin Hansen.
 Annual mission conferences were held from 1867, leading up to formal annual conferences on 17 August 1876.
 Among its first tasks was the translation and distribution of literature in Scandinavian.
 A publishing trust, Den Religiøse Traktatforening, was founded in 1867.
 The first magazine was Den lille Børnevenn, founded in October 1871.
 The children's magazine later took various names, finally Barnevennen.
 The first congregational magazine was Evangelisk Kirketidende, first published on 28 January 1872.
 It later took the name Kristelig Tidende.
 By 1877 the Methodists had bought their own printing press.
 A seminary was established in Oslo in May 1874, but closed five years later due to lack of funding. from then theological education continued through a combination of correspondence and conferences.

 Of 896 Methodists in Norway 1870, 498 lived in the neighboring towns of Fredrikstad, Sarpsborg and Halden.
 There were large congregations in Arendal (125 members), Oslo (112), Porsgrunn (98) and Halden (49), in addition to the small groups in Odalen and Furnes.
 From the mid-1870s the faith experienced a boom in congregations.
-Hønefoss, Kongsberg, Kragerø, Larvik and Skien were incorporated in 1873.
+In 1873, congregations in Hønefoss, Kongsberg, Kragerø, Larvik and Skien were incorporated.
 This was followed up the next year with Brevik and Stavanger.
-Sandnes and Tønsberg were founded in 1878 and Bergen in 1879.
+Sandnes and Tønsberg congregations were founded in 1878 and Bergen in 1879.
 By then membership had reached 2,823.

 While the development through the 1870s was rather sporadic, it became systematic from 1877, when employed missionaries, later titled pastors, were sent to towns to hold public meetings and start a congregations.
 As earlier, the Methodist Church was most successful at converting the working class, especially first-generation immigrants from the countryside.
 Methodism allowed—in contrast to the State Church—emotions to be addressed in liturgy and displayed in worship.
 This was decisive for many new believers and appealed to the lower classes, providing a substitute to less decadent activities.

 During the 1880s focus shifted to smaller places, especially along the southern and western coastline, and further north.
 Kristiansand was incorporated in 1880, followed a year later by Trondheim.
 Flekkefjord was founded in 1882, followed by Haugesund and Langesund/Bamble in 1883.
 Kristiansund and Lista were established in 1886, then Oslo Central and Levanger the following year.
 Egersund, Ålesund, Bodø and Tromsø were incorporated in 1889 and finally Hammerfest in 1890.
 By then the membership had reached 4,418.
 Thereafter there was little growth in the number of congregations and rather focus on increasing their sizes.